 Plant a tree or shrub correctly, and you give it a head start on a healthy and productive life.
 But before you get the shovel out, look at your intended planting site and choose a species that fits the site and your needs.
 After you bring the ideal plant home, keep it watered and in a sheltered area until you are ready to plant.

-Some B&B stock will have a metal basket surrounding the root ball.
-Remove the basket if you can do so without disturbing the root ball.
-Otherwise, use wire cutters to snip off the top two rungs.
-Plastic burlap should be removed, but burlap made of natural fibers can be left on the root ball if the sides are pulled down as far as possible (Photo C).
+Depending on the type of burlap your tree or shrub came with, make sure to uncover it to expose the transplant.
+Some balled-and-burlapped plants will have a metal basket surrounding the root ball.
+Use wire cutters to snip off the top two rungs.
+Plastic burlap should be removed, but burlap made of natural fibers can be left on the root ball if the sides are pulled down as far as possible.
 This allows the roots to spread without waiting for the burlap to disintegrate and is especially important if you're dealing with treated burlap.
 In any case, always untie the rope that holds the burlap in place.

 When backfilling the hole, use the same soil you removed.
 Resist the urge to amend the soil, an old practice that is no longer recommended.
 Amending the backfill encourages the roots to remain in that "comfort" zone rather than seeking moisture and nutrients elsewhere.
 Amended soil may also collect too much moisture from the surrounding ground.

-Hold the tree or shrub upright while firming the soil around the base with your foot (Photo E).
+Fill the hole two-thirds of the way to the top, then add water to settle the soil before you fill the remainder of the hole.
+Hold the tree or shrub upright while firming the soil around the base with your foot.
 Leave a saucer-shape basin of soil at the base of the plant to collect water.